zingale/pyjournal2/README.md

     Some shortcuts exist for entries:

-      * if you just want to do an entry to the main topic with no images, you can simply type `pyjournal.py` without any arguments.
+      * if you just want to do an entry to the main topic with no images, you can simply type `pyjournal` without any arguments.

-      * if you want to create an entry in an existing topic, you can just do `pyjournal.py topic`, omitting the word `entry`.
+      * if you want to create an entry in an existing topic, you can just do `pyjournal topic`, omitting the word `entry`.

     To create a new topic, simply do: